 Frequently asked questions for employers

-What are Directed Field Studies and Co-operative Education?
+What are Work Experience and Co-operative Education Programs?

-Directed Field Studies is the term Mount Royal University uses for employer-paid work experience terms in four year applied degree programs.
-Co-operative Education is the term used for employer-paid work experience terms in two year diploma and four year degree programs.
+Work experience is the generic term Mount Royal University uses for mandatory employer-paid work experience terms in four-year degree programs.
+Co-operative Education is the term used for optional employer-paid work experience terms in four-year degree programs.
 Work experience provides students with the opportunity to enhance their knowledge and skills by applying classroom learning in the workplace.
 The number of work terms students complete varies by program.

 Back to Top